Corporate Health Program

 The type of comprehensive examination that you choose will determine which of the following will be included in your examination.

 Medical History Questionnaire/Physical Examination

 This provides the basis for all other testing.
 As much time as needed is taken to gain a thorough understanding of all past medical problems and susceptibilities based on family, social and work history.
 You may wish to bring information regarding medications you are currently taking, dosages, and any recent or relevant medical records.
 You are encouraged to use this time to raise any and all health questions and concerns you may have.

-- Treadmill Stress Test: Recommended for individuals over 40 or with multiple risk factors predisposing them to coronary artery disease.
+Treadmill Stress Test: Recommended for individuals over 40 or with multiple risk factors predisposing them to coronary artery disease.
 This test can also reveal early signs of hypertension and abnormal heart rhythms.
 It is also recommended for individuals of any age wishing to begin an exercise program.
 This test may be replaced with a calcium score test at your physician's discretion.

-- Stool Hemoccult Test: To detect gastrointestinal bleeding from tumors, polyps, ulcers and other causes.
+Stool FIT Test: To detect gastrointestinal bleeding from tumors, polyps, ulcers and other causes.

-- Colonoscopy: An examination preformed to diagnose cancer, polyps and other abnormalities of the colon and rectum.
+Colonoscopy: An examination preformed to diagnose cancer, polyps and other abnormalities of the colon and rectum.
 Typically recommended beginning at age 50.
 A referral will be made and insurance filed.

-- Immunization Update: Review and update of immunization status to include Tetanus/Diphtheria, Measles, Mumps, Rubella, Influenza, Pneumococcal Pneumonia, Hepatitis A and B, Chickenpox (Varicella).
+Immunization Update: Review and update of immunization status to include Tetanus/Diphtheria, Measles, Mumps, Rubella, Influenza, Pneumococcal Pneumonia, Hepatitis A and B, Chickenpox (Varicella).
 This will be filed to insurance when applicable.

 If any condition is found during your corporate health exam, you should return to your physician for a medical follow up or we will be happy to arrange for you to see one of our physicians.
 Additional diagnostic tests can be arranged the same day of your visit if deemed medically necessary.
 These additional services will be billed to your insurance.